bhauman/bhauman.github.com/bruce_hauman.md

 ## Hey there!

 I'm Bruce Hauman.
-I'm a Software Developer with over 17 years experience in full stack web development.
+I'm a Software Developer with over 20 years experience in full stack web development.
 I enjoy making programming more fluid, productive and fun for ClojureScript developers.

 On this page I've provided links to some of my open-source work, conference talks and other things that can give you a better idea of who I am and what I do.

+## Endorsements

+> Bruce Hauman pioneered modern hot-reloading workflows with Figwheel,
+> fundamentally changing how we think about development workflows.
+His
+> work directly influenced React Hot Loader and later tools.
+Every
+> JavaScript developer using hot-reloading today is benefiting from
+> patterns Bruce established in the ClojureScript ecosystem years ago.
+>
+> _- Dan Abramov_

 ## Open Source Authorship